February 26, 2019 by Agnes Talalaev

 We could simply prevent that by blocking GET /?author=<> request.

-/(author=[0-9]+)/iwhich will match author GET parameter if one or more numeric characters are passed.
+/(author=[0-9]+)/iwhich will match the author GET parameter if one or more numeric characters are passed.

 Firewall module is basically a group of both firewall and whitelist rules.
 For creating a web application firewall module, you need to have at least 1 rule.
-Module can be assigned to one or more websites and all rules from that module will automatically be attached to a website.
+The module can be assigned to one or more websites and all rules from that module will automatically be attached to a website.

 Modules can be created at Firewall Rules Management.

-If you wish to assign module to a single website, open that website from dashboard and under
+If you wish to assign the module to a single website, open that website from the dashboard and under

 Firewall Rules you can attach single rules or/and modules.

-For more technical webmasters, the new web application firewall engine will introduce a huge amount of opportunities, which for CMS users (such as WordPress) removes the need to use security plugins for specific hardening options.
+For more technical webmasters, the new web application firewall engine will introduce a huge amount of opportunities, which for CMS users (such as WordPress) it will remove the need to use multiple security plugins.